Tech Talk on Cybersecurity

 It’s surprising how many people still haven’t given their passwords a bit of well-deserved cybersecurity attention.
 Many people I talk to often find it difficult to remember them and are drawn to the ease of using the same password and login credentials for all their online activity.
 But once a hacker discovers their password, they have made it easy to access all of your accounts.

-Some people also believe that they don’t do much online and a hacker isn’t going to be interested in their data.
+Some people also believe that they don’t do much online and a hacker and spoofer isn’t going to be interested in their data.
 That is simply not true.
 Hackers don’t discriminate.

 With password apps, you don’t have to remember what they are or where you saved them.
 Once you sign up and pay a relatively low annual fee, you’ll use one password to access your app and all of your passwords.